Rounding up the times that London has been terrorised by giant beasts, on film and TV.

 In perhaps their most famous episode, comedy trio The Goodies open a clinic for 'loony animals'.
 One patient is Twinkle the cat, who has an unfortunate close encounter with a specially formulated growth mixture.
 The super-sized feline goes on the rampage, flattening the Post Office Tower, knocking the dome off St Paul's, smashing Westminster Bridge and crushing Michael Aspel.
 It looks a bit shit now but, believe it or not, Kitten Kong was nominated for a BAFTA.

+The dinosaur invasion of the previous year was obviously deemed a winning formula, for the Whoniverse returned to London a few months later.
 In the terrifying conclusion to this famous Tom Baker story, a glove puppet purporting to be the Loch Ness Monster is drawn to the Thames by a glorified dog whistle.
 The beast rears its jerry-built head above the embankment wall at Millbank, but is soon driven away, when the Doctor feeds it the dog whistle.
-This is the only documented monster attack on London in which Big Ben is not thumped.

 In simultaneously the greatest and naffest publicity stunt in living memory, Michael Jackson floated a nine metre-high statue of himself along the Thames to promote the HIStory album.
 The two-ton King of Prop necessitated the opening of Tower Bridge, before heading upriver where he totally demolished Big Ben.
 We think.